Course: Managing Projects, Part 2: Applying the Fundamentals

 This course incorporates the use of experiential learning including hands-on activities and group exercises to create various project documents, tools, and artifacts to achieve measurable objectives, identify and manage project scope, estimate project time and costs, manage resource requirements and assignments, determine work required and task dependencies, and monitor and control project execution.

-This course is aligned with the industry-leading standard in project management worldwide, the Project Management Body of Knowledge Guide (PMBOK® Guide), and focuses on the five process groups, ten knowledge areas, and 47 associated processes in the PMBOK® Guide.
-Collectively, these components serve as a guideline when developing a project management “toolbox” and creating a tailored approach to guide a project to successful completion.
-This course is intended as a practical approach to the discipline of project management, while still introducing participants to the basics including time-proven processes, tools, and techniques that are applicable to many project management methodologies.
-Emphasis is placed on communication, collaboration, flexibility, and adaptability.
+This course is aligned with the industry-leading standard in project management worldwide, A Guide to the Project Management Body of Knowledge (PMBOK® Guide), and focuses on the five process groups, ten knowledge areas, and 47 associated processes in the PMBOK® Guide.

 Cross-listed as MBA 502, ITM 502